PageSpeed Insights recommendations are a bittersweet aspect of web performance optimization.

 DOM elements are all the tags on a page (like DIV, HTML, BODY, etc.).

 According to Google’s Web Developers Guide, an optimal DOM tree includes these characteristics:

 - Has a maximum depth of 32 nodes.

 - Has no parent node with more than 60 child nodes.

-Generally speaking, to reduce an excessive DOM size you should review themes and plugins you are using: you could do so by directly addressing the design of your site or asking for help to a developer.
+Generally speaking, to reduce an excessive DOM size you should review themes and plugins you are using: you could do so by directly addressing the design of your site or asking for help from a developer.